duplonicus/EA-skate.-start-stop/README.md

 # EA Skate Start/Stop Script

-A PowerShell script that intelligently toggles between starting and stopping EA Skate while managing an AutoHotkey monitor switching script.
+A PowerShell script that intelligently toggles between starting and stopping EA Skate while managing an AutoHotkey script.

+EA's anit-cheat will not allow the game to run if it detects that an AutoHotkey script is running.
+This script simplifies the launching process for users that use AutoHotkey.

 ## Features